Code-Institute-Submissions/MSP-8/README.md

 Business Case User stories:

 - As a User I want to be able to deploy and play the command-line application easily.
-- As a User I want to be able to navigate throughout the story with easy
+- As a User I want to be able to navigate throughout the story with ease
 - As a User I want all errors clearly explained and corrective actions available
 - As a User I want all invalid inputs handled correctly and have the ability to proceed
 - As a User I want the adventure to have a clear begining, middle, and ending